mennolui/wp-foyer/README.txt

 * Schedule a temporary channel on a display.

 = Features for theaters, music venues, festivals = Foyer comes with build in support for the [Theater for WordPress plugin](https://wordpress.org/plugins/theatre/).
-With Theater & Foyer you can easily publish your events on your website, and showcase them on your onsite displays.
+With Theater & Foyer you can easily publish your events on your website, and automatically showcase them on your onsite displays.

 = Slide formats =
 * Default: Displays a background only.
 * Text: Displays some text.
 * Post: Displays title, date and content of a post, and optionally the featured image.
 * Event: Displays title and details of an event, with its featured image as default background (requires Theater for WordPress).
+* Upcoming events: Displays a slide for each upcoming event (requires Theater for WordPress).
 * External web page: Displays a web page to your liking.
 * PDF: Creates a slide for each page in an uploaded PDF, displaying that page contained within the slide.